 Something else that’s recommended (and often required) for every member of the band regardless of which instrument they play is cleaning supplies.
-As we’ve discussed on this blog before, keeping an instrument clean and properly maintained keeps it sounding its best, so it’s a good idea no matter what.
+As we’ve discussed before, keeping an instrument clean and properly maintained keeps it sounding its best, so it’s a good idea no matter what.
 When your child is joining a school band program, keeping the instrument properly maintained is generally required.

 Tuner and Metronome

 While many instruments in a school band do not require a tuner, string players can always benefit from having one.
 If your child is going to be playing a string instrument in the school band, make sure that they have a tuner and are already familiar with how to use it, if possible, before the start of the school year.
 Many band programs also require students to have a metronome.
 Since keeping time is important in a school band, having a metronome at home to practice with is a great idea even if the school doesn’t require it.
 A metronome is an item you can purchase before your child starts school.

 There are also a couple of items that you’ll need to get, but should probably wait to buy until you know exactly what the band or music teacher requires.
 A good example of this is a method book.
 Sometimes, teachers or schools will mail parents ahead of the start of the school year about what’s required for a student in band.
 If your child’s school does this, you should know before they start which method books the teacher requires.